-Find trail access points throughout the city.
-Parking is available at Taku Lake Park and by the trailhead at Campbell Park off Elmore Road, and the trail is easily accessible from the University of Alaska Anchorage and Alaska Pacific University campuses.
+Parking is available at Taku Lake Park and by the trailhead at Campbell Park off Elmore Road.
+The trail is also easily accessible from the University of Alaska Anchorage and Alaska Pacific University campuses.